park-holidays-uk/legal/terms-and-conditions.md

 ---

 25% off Park Leisure Holidays for holiday home owners Offer is available to all Park Leisure holiday home owners and is valid for 2022 holiday bookings made between 4th January 2022 until 31st December 2022, and can be redeemed against a 2022 or 2023 holiday.
-Holidays must be booked online at www.parkleisureholidays.co.uk, entering the promo code given in the ‘promotional code’ box in the payment stage of your online checkout.
+Holidays must be booked online at [www.parkleisureholidays.co.uk](http://www.parkleisureholidays.co.uk), entering the promo code given in the ‘promotional code’ box in the payment stage of your online checkout.
 Please note that the discount cannot be applied after your booking has already checked out online.
 The 25% off discount cannot be used in conjunction with any other offer and can be withdrawn by Park Leisure at any time.

 ---

 **Added value services**
 All off-park services, including the list below are added value services, that are not included in your site fee, and can be changed or withdrawn at any time without notice

--Owners' Social Events Programme
+- Owners' Social Events Programme
--The Coniston Hotel & Spa
+- The Coniston Hotel & Spa
--The Wensleydale Heifer
+- The Wensleydale Heifer
--The Marine Club
+- The Marine Club
--The Conway Centre
+- The Conway Centre
--Pili Palas World
+- Pili Palas World
--Greenwood Family Park
+- Greenwood Family Park
--Gypsy Wood
+- Gypsy Wood
--Hangloose Adventure
+- Hangloose Adventure
--Freewave Surf Academy
+- Freewave Surf Academy
--Alnwick Golf Club
+- Alnwick Golf Club

 ---